Bickenhill: Village

+Farm and several buildings on the Local List of Heritage Assets, served by narrow sinuous lanes with enclosing banks and hedgerows, beyond which are many surviving fields and paddocks often representing an historic layout".

-The village boasts Páirc na hÉireann, the primary venue for Gaelic games in the West Midlands.
-It boasts three full-size Gaelic Athletic Association pitches with eight changing rooms, bar area and car-parking.
+Páirc na hÉireann, off Catherine de Barnes Lane, is the primary venue for Gaelic games in the West Midlands.
+It has three full-size Gaelic Athletic Association pitches with eight changing rooms, bar area and car-parking.

-Local villages include Catherine-de-Barnes, Hampton-in-Arden and Meriden.
+Nearby villages include Catherine-de-Barnes, Hampton in Arden and Meriden.

 Governance

 The two main local authorities responsible for the parish are Solihull Metropolitan Borough Council and Bickenhill Parish Council.
 The Parish Council is responsible for maintaining facilities such as churchyards, cemeteries and parks in the parish and its offices are located at a park near Marston Green.

 Bickenhill ward elects three councillors to the metropolitan borough council.